damodhar92/Projects/Excel Projects/Gokul Store Data Analysis/README.md

 The Dataset Contains 16 Columns they are
 1. Index  #Unique identifier for each row in the dataset
 2. Orderid  #Distinct number for each order
-3. Customerid  #Unique identifier for each customer
+3. Customer id  #Unique identifier for each customer
 4. Gender  #Indicating Gender of the customer whether they are male or female
-5. Age  #age of the eachcustomer. it provides demographic information
+5. Age  #age of the each customer. it provides demographic information
 6. Date  #On which Date customer placed order
 7. Order status  #Indicates Status of Order
-8. Channel  #Sales Channels like Amzone, Flipkart etc.
+8. Channel  #Sales Channels like Amazon, Flipkart etc.
 9. Sku  #Unique identifier for specific product (Stock Keeping Unit)
 10. Category  #Providing information about the type of category
 11. Size  #Size of the product